jasmineMonquieLewis/Angular-Training-Courses-Projects/Angular Fundamental/README.md

-# Angular Getting Started
+# Angular Fundamentals
- A repository for the course Angular: Getting Started by Deborah Kurata on PluralSight
+ A repository for the course Angular: Fundamentals by Joe and Jim Cooper on PluralSight